cosmos/gaia/cmd/gaiacli/README.md

 ### Receive Packet

-Once packets are sent, reciept must be confirmed on the destination chain.
+Once packets are sent, receipt must be confirmed on the destination chain.
 To receive the packets you just sent, run the following command:

 ```bash
 gaiacli \